sunyx523/surprising-instabilities/README.md

 We implemented a demo code for illustration of instability in discretizing the heat equation (`heat.py`).
 It plots the variable `u` at different time.

-Set `dt = 0.4` it generates a plot for stable evolution.
+Tt generates a plot for stable evolution by setting `dt = 0.4`.

-Set `dt = 0.8` it generates a plot for unstable evolution.
+It generates a plot for unstable evolution by setting `dt = 0.8`.

 ### 3. Evidence of Instability in Training Deep Networks